sally/store-spotter/misc/old_notes.md

 # Old Notes From Previous Implementation

-Here are some old notes that were featured on this README from the reign of the previous efficient, inaccurate solution before its exposure.
+Here are some old notes that were featured on the README from the reign of the previous efficient, inaccurate solution before its exposure.

 ## About Solution